dev-cafe/branching-model/README.md

 This branching model assumes:

 * that the project uses [semantic versioning](http://semver.org)
-* that the project strictly adheres to a fork-and-pull-request workflow
+* that the project strictly adheres to a fork-and-pull-request (or fork-and-merge-request) workflow

 This branching model can ensure that the proper definition of bugfixes and new features is enforced.